Mortos/tc_icons/README.md

 * Cyan
 * Caci
 * Orange

+Notice that this is something I did a while ago in my spare time and wanted to share it, so don't expect the most polished quality.

 ## Copyright
 As with the original TC source this is licensed under GPL 2.0, for further information please read file [LICENSE](LICENSE)